← HazardNow Learn

 • Outage or operator notes: broad public context that may not cover every provider.

-• Updated time: when HazardNow last had a usable source snapshot for the card.
+• Updated time: when HazardNow last had a usable source reading for the card.

 Limitations and official verification